Q. What is Leadership 2025?

 - A statement of recommendation (one page only) from your sponsoring organisation

 Q. How does the selection process work?

 A. All shortlisted participants will be invited to a formal interview.
-Interviews will take place in early September at Altair’s offices in Bermondsey.
+Interviews will take place in mid September 2020.

 Q. When will I know if I have successfully secured a place on the programme?